NSHE Fostering Success Initiative

 2020

-Truckee Meadows Community College (TMCC) began their 18-Month $30,000 Walter S. Johnson Foundation grant cycle on January 1, 2022.
+Truckee Meadows Community College (TMCC) began their 18-Month $30,000 Walter S. Johnson Foundation grant cycle on January 1, 2020.
 TMCC utilized their funds to improve housing stability and peer mentorship for its students who have experienced foster care.

-The NSHE foster youth ambassador formally established the Nevada Fostering Higher Education Network in January 2020, which includes a core group of NSHE employees, students, and community partners that comprises the Nevada Fostering Higher Education Committee.
+The NSHE foster youth ambassador formally established the Nevada Fostering Higher Education Support Network in January 2020, which includes a core group of NSHE employees, students, and community partners that comprises the Nevada Fostering Higher Education Committee.
 The committee meets quarterly, alternating between a statewide and regional format.

 The NSHE foster youth ambassador developed the Nevada Fostering Success Financial Aid Toolkit in early 2020, which went live on the initiative website in May 2020.